Before you begin

 PHP

-method, along with all the methods used to manage your data and indexes in the SearchService
+index method, along with all the methods used to manage your data and indices in the SearchService,

 is waitable.